Frumple/mrt-status-page/README.md

 ## Running the Application

-The development server can be run by first setting the FLASK_APP environment variable to `mrt_status_page`
+The development server can be run by setting the FLASK_APP environment variable to `mrt_status_page`, then running Flask:

     export FLASK_APP=mrt_status_page

-Then install and run application:

-    pip install -e .
     flask run